harsh-ps-2003/pikachu/README.md

 * Make this DHT privacy-preserving as well - [Add Query Privacy to Robust DHTs](https://arxiv.org/pdf/1107.1072) That would be cool :)
 * Sybil attacks could poison the network as nodes can join without authentication
-* Adding some testcontainer-based property tests would be cool!
+* Adding some property tests would be cool!

 ### Disclaimer

-This project was undertaken to deepen my understanding of decentralized p2p networks after taking the course EE698C at IIT Kanpur.
+This project was undertaken to deepen my understanding of Decentralized P2P networks after taking the course EE698C at IIT Kanpur.

 Not designed to be used in production!